alisdt/online_experiments_course/03_pract.rst

 you the relevant parts of the code.
 While error messages can be a little cryptic, there's usually something which will help, like "missing }".
 At the end of the line with the error you'll see something like "experiment.html:18:29".
 This means that the error was noticed on line 18, at the 29th character.
-Sometimes
+Sometimes this is a little bit after the actual error, but it usually gives you a good place to start looking.

 Now fix your experiment and reload the page again -- the error should disappear!